Paul Simon: Philanthropy

 Simon is an advocate of music education for children.
 In 1970, after recording "Bridge Over Troubled Water", he held auditions for a young songwriters' workshop at the invitation of the NYU's Tisch School of the Arts.
 The auditions were advertised in The Village Voice, and brought hundreds of hopefuls to perform.
 Among the six teenage songwriters selected for tutelage were Melissa Manchester, Tommy Mandel and rock/beat poet Joe Linus.
 Maggie and Terre Roche (the Roche Sisters), who later sang back-up for Simon, joined the workshop in progress in an impromptu appearance.

 Simon invited the six teenagers to experience the recording process at Columbia studios with engineer Roy Halee.
-During these sessions, Bob Dylan was downstairs recording his album Self-Portrait, which included a version of Simon's "The Boxer".
+During these sessions, Bob Dylan was downstairs recording his album Self-Portrait, which includes a version of Simon's "The Boxer".
 Violinist Isaac Stern visited the group with a CBS film crew and spoke to the young musicians about lyrics and music.
 Manchester later paid homage to Simon with her recorded song "Ode to Paul".
 Other musicians Simon mentored include Nick Laird-Clowes, who co-founded the band the Dream Academy.
 Laird-Clowes credited Simon with helping to shape the band's biggest hit, "Life in a Northern Town".